Players and Cards

 The bidding in each hand begins with the player to the left of the dealer, then continues clockwise, back around to the dealer, who bids last.
 Each bid is a number representing the number of tricks that player will try to take.
 Everyone must bid - it is not possible to pass, but you can bid zero, in which case your object is to take no tricks at all.

-Remember the hook: the dealer may not bid the number that would cause the total number of tricks bid to equal the number of tricks available; a hand will always be "over-bid" or "under-bid".
+By default, the hook rule is in effect: the dealer may not bid the number that would cause the total number of tricks bid to equal the number of tricks available; a hand will always be "over-bid" or "under-bid".
 Keep in mind when bidding that not all cards in the deck are in play in any hand.

 The play begins with the player to the dealer's left, who leads the first card.
 The lead may be any suit (including trump).
 Play follows clockwise.
 Each player must follow the suit led, if he can.
 If not, he may play any other card in his hand, including trump.
 The player who has played the highest trump card, or if no trump was played, the highest card of the suit led, wins the trick.
 That player then leads to the next trick.
 Continue until all tricks have been played and won.